 The UConn TIP Innovation Fellowship pairs UConn students with University startup companies for mentored summer research fellowships in business or STEM areas.
-As part of its program, students receive mentorship, weekly seminars, and experience that may led to and internship or part-time employment within the company they are matched with.
+As part of its program, students receive mentorship, weekly seminars, and experience that may lead to an internship or part-time employment within the company they are matched with.

 Contact